-Your muscle fibers normally lay in a nice parallel fashion on top of each other.
+The soft tissue overlaying your muscles (fascia) normally lay in a nice parallel fashion on top of each other.
 And when you move your body, these parallel fibers glide freely on top of one another.
-After injury, these healing muscle fibers tend to recover NOT in their nice original parallel fashion, but in a crisscross spider web fashion.
+After injury, these healing fibers tend to recover NOT in their nice original parallel fashion, but in a crisscross spider web fashion.
 Your body does this because it is trying to make the tissue stronger than it was before...

 The problem is it only ends up making your tissue more stiff and tighter!

 So when you give the healing muscle frequent gentle movement, the fibers are more likely to heal parallel and avoid that long lasting tightness once your pain is gone!

 • Begin with gentle joint circles or just bending and straightening the joint closest to the injured muscle

 • This movement should be PAIN FREE